dojo/docs/dojox/editor/plugins/Breadcrumb.rst

 Limitations
 ===========

 * This plugin does not work well with the `full screen <dijit/_editor/plugins/FullScreen>`_ plugin.
-In Full screen mode the foot er toolbar is out of view.
+In Full screen mode the footer toolbar is out of view.
 This will be fixed in a later version of dojo.
 It requires minor updated to Editor as well as the full screen and view source plugins.

 =====